 No surprise to us, North Carolina has recently expanded its sports betting legislation, legalizing mobile sports betting on June 14, 2023.
 Governor Roy Cooper signed the bill into law, allowing both online and retail sports wagering across the state.

 While in-person betting at three retail locations had been legal since March 2021, this new legislation paves the way for bettors to place wagers online, making sports betting even more accessible to North Carolina residents.

 We’ll follow these developments closely.

 Vermont Sports Betting Updates

 Vermont has recently joined the growing list of states legalizing sports betting.
 On June 14, 2023, Governor Phil Scott signed a bill into law allowing both online and retail sports wagering.
-While sports betting is technically legal in Vermont, the system isn’t expected to go live until late 2023 or early 2024.
-Vermont’s legislation permits up to six mobile sports betting apps, making it the 38th state to legalize this activity.
-This is fairly common when states legalize online sports betting.
-They have to get all of their regulations in order and allow sportsbooks time to get compliant.
+While sports betting is technically legal in Vermont, the system isn’t expected to go live until January 11th, 2024.
+As of right now, we are tracking that the following sportsbooks will open their doors in Vermont.

 Florida Sports Betting Updates